 Now run by David and Daphne’s daughter Angela Sheldrick, the Trust continues to works for the conservation, preservation and protection of wildlife with a variety of initiatives, including anti-poaching, protecting the natural environment, enhancing community awareness, providing veterinary assistance, rescuing and hand-rearing elephant and rhino orphans, and nurturing a variety of other species.

 The DWST encourages people to symbolically adopt an animal by donating money to support conservation efforts.
 Those who do are invited to a special visitation in the late afternoon when the facility is closed to the public and elephants are put to bed for the night.
-It’s an excellent, intimate interaction, giving us a chance to spend time with our adoptees, 1-year-olds Kiasa and Maktao.
+It’s an excellent, intimate interaction, allowing us to spend time with our adoptees, 1-year-olds Kiasa and Maktao.

 10. Samadai Dolphin House in Marsa Alam, Egypt

-Mention Egypt and most people typically think of pyramids and desert – not wildlife encounters.
-That’s too bad, because Egypt’s Red Sea is home to some of the most diverse marine life on the planet, offering visitors thrilling up-close-and-personal wild encounters.
+Mention Egypt; most people typically think of pyramids and deserts, not wildlife encounters.
+That’s too bad because Egypt’s the Red Sea is home to some of the most diverse marine life on the planet, offering visitors thrilling up-close-and-personal wild encounters.

-Case in point is Samadai Reef, located a few miles off the coast near Marsa Alam in Egypt’s southeast corner.
+Samadai Reef is located a few miles off the coast near Marsa Alam in Egypt’s southeast corner.
 Better known as the “Dolphin House,” this remote reef is a sanctuary for Spinner Dolphins.

 Upwards of 100 Spinner Dolphins regularly spend the day basking in the clear, shallow waters of the reef’s lagoon.
 Daily boat trips bring snorkelers to swim and play with these frisky, charismatic creatures.